vbertone/MELA/README.md

 # MELA: a Mellin Evolution LibrAry

-MELA is a Mellin-space based code for parton ditribution function (PDF) and fragmentation function (FF) DGLAP evolution.
+MELA is a Mellin-space based code for parton distribution function (PDF) and fragmentation function (FF) DGLAP evolution.
 MELA also allows to compute DIS structure functions in different mass schemes up to NNLO in QCD.